 I used to think a calendar was good enough - but that just set me up to only think about the things we had to do (sports, doctors appointments, birthday parties, etc.) not the things I wanted to do - or how I would make time to do them.

-That's why I created The Flexible Planner that includes areas for what we have to do, and also what I want to do (goals), what I want to remember (lists), and even to keep my menu plans!
+That's one of the reasons I created The Flexible Planner that includes areas for what we have to do as well as what we want to do (goals).
+I wanted to make it even more useful, so included a list area for things we want to remember - including my menu plans.

-Neither is good - let's strike that happy balance by planning those hours where you want to get some quality work done, okay?
+Neither is good - let's strike that happy balance by planning those hours where you want to get some quality work done!

 Okay, this sounds more complicated than it is, so stick with me here - it's easy, too, I promise!

-Our plan was more informal – we didn't have anything written down in a binder or anything (though I think it's a great idea!), we had our cleaning night and then we had tasks divided up throughout the rest of the week (I cooked, Brian did dishes, the kids set and cleared; outdoor tasks were divvied up, etc.).
+Our family plan was more informal in that we didn't have anything written down in a binder or paper (though I think it's a great idea!).
+We simply had our cleaning night and then we had tasks divided up throughout the rest of the week (I cooked, Brian did dishes, the kids set and cleared; outdoor tasks were divvied up, etc.).

-Right now mine look like exercise and reading in the morning, 4:00 walks with the dog and Brian, regular date nights and coffee work dates, and monthly or bimonthly weekends away.
-Yours may look different - maybe cooking is a break for you or crafting something, playing a game, or gardening - do whatever brings you peace and fills you back up.
+Your time breaks may look different - maybe it's cooking for you, or crafting something, playing a game, or gardening - do whatever brings you peace and fills you back up.